B2B Customer Experience Fundamentals: Your Product Description

 If you decide your product description needs work, I recommend getting started by filling in the blanks in this paragraph:

-The [COMPANY] [PRODUCT NAME] is a [PRODUCT CATEGORY] that [ADD VERB e.g. enables]
+The [COMPANY] [PRODUCT NAME] is a [PRODUCT CATEGORY] that [ADD VERB e.g. enables].

 [CUSTOMER DESCRIPTION] to [DO WHAT].
-Using [PRODUCT NAME], customers can [LIST KEY
+Using [PRODUCT NAME], customers can [LIST KEY THINGS CUSTOMERS CAN DO].

-THINGS CUSTOMERS CAN DO].
-The benefits of using [PRODUCT NAME] include: [LIST
+The benefits of using [PRODUCT NAME] include: [LIST BENEFITS].

 If your product has received external, objective, third-party validation or recognition, you can add a bonus sentence: